lidofinance/docs/docs/multisigs/committees.md

 **Address:** [`0x98be4a407Bff0c125e25fBE9Eb1165504349c37d`](https://app.safe.global/settings/setup?safe=eth:0x98be4a407Bff0c125e25fBE9Eb1165504349c37d)

-**Purpose of the multisig:** Multisig signs off the  [MEV Boost Relay Allowed List smart contract](https://etherscan.io/address/0xf95f069f9ad107938f6ba802a3da87892298610e) in order to introduce changes to the list of relays proposed to be used by the Lido on Ethereum Node Operators
+**Purpose of the multisig:** The multisig signs off the  [MEV Boost Relay Allowed List smart contract](https://etherscan.io/address/0xf95f069f9ad107938f6ba802a3da87892298610e) in order to introduce changes to the list of relays proposed to be used by the Lido on Ethereum Node Operators

 **Quorum:** 5/7